bseltz-cohesity/scripts/powershell/backupNow/README.md

 * -cacheWaitTime: (optional) wait for read replica update (default is 60)
 * -retryWaitTime: (optional) wait to retry API call (default is 120)
 * -timeoutSec: (optional) timeout waiting for API response (default is 300)
-* -interactiveSleepTimeSecs: (optional) seconds to sleep between status queries when in interactive mode (default is 30)
 * -interactiveStartWaitTime: (optional) wait for job run to start when in interactive mode (default is 15)
 * -interactiveRetryWaitTime: (optional) wait to retry API call  when in interactive mode (default is 30)
 * -waitMinutesIfRunning: (optional) exit after X minutes if job is already running (default is 60)